Responsive web design

 In particular, deviations from the design specification should not be deposited in writing, but solved by a correction of the design.

-Ideally, the desired result can be determined solely by looking at the design – logic descriptions for functions (e.B. animations, sliders) are then in the task description.
+Ideally, the desired result is revealed just by looking at the design – logic descriptions for functions (e.g. animations, sliders) are then found in the task description.

 As developers, we need to recognize whether an element has a certain maximum width or actually occupies the full width of the screen.
 Therefore, use a canvas size of Full-HD (1920px width) and e.g. a maximum element width of 1440px.
 We then interpret surfaces that reach up to the horizontal edge as horizontal screen-filling.